Kanawha River Railroad

 Kanawha River Railroad locomotive no. 3902 near Dickinson, West Virginia in August 2016.

 The Kanawha River Railroad is a common-carrier railroad in the United States.
-A subsidiary of Watco, it leases 309 miles of track in the US states of Ohio and West Virginia from Norfolk Southern.
+A subsidiary of Watco, it leases just under 400 miles of track in the US states of Ohio and West Virginia from Norfolk Southern.
 The KNWA also operates an additional 6 miles of track on the southern side of the Kanawha River, where the railroad breaks down, loads, and rebuilds coal trains before handing them off to CSX Transportation.

-The railroad uses rebuilt EMD SD45s and EMD SD60s for manifest trains, EMD GP39-2s for switching and local duties, and their fleet of SD60s as helper power on coal trains, with leased power from Norfolk Southern leading the coal trains.
+The railroad uses rebuilt EMD SD45s and EMD SD60s for manifest trains, EMD GP39Vs for switching and local duties, and their fleet of SD60s and SD60Ms as helper power on coal trains, with leased power from Norfolk Southern on the coal trains which mostly lead but sometimes don’t.

-The railroads roster includes 3 GP-39-2s, No.s 3901, 3902, and 3921.
+The railroads roster includes 3 GP39Vs, No.s 3901, 3902, and 3921.

-3 SD45s, mechanically rebuilt into EMD SD40-2s, No.s 4211, 4213, and 4221.
+3 SD45s, mechanically rebuilt into EMD SD40M-2s, No.s 4211, 4213, and 4221.

-12 SD60s, No.s 6000-6006 and 6008-6012.

-5 SD60Ms, No.s 6047, 6050, 6051, 6052, and 6059.